 The Company has established a remuneration committee and an audit committee with formally delegated duties and responsibilities.

 The Remuneration Committee reviews the performance of the Directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
 Under its terms of reference, it meets at least once a year and is responsible for ensuring that the Directors are fairly rewarded (which extends to all aspects of remuneration) for their individual contribution to the overall performance of the Company.
-The members of the Remuneration Committee are Nicholas Lee and Andrew Nesbitt.
+The members of the Remuneration Committee are Amanda van Dyke and Andrew Nesbitt.

 SHARE DEALING CODE